-The Department offers two Bachelor of Arts in Liberal Studies, a Bachelor of Science in Community Studies, and an Associate in Arts in Liberal Studies.
-A minor in Community Studies is also offered in conjunction with a bachelor's degree other than Community Studies.
+The Department offers two Bachelor of Arts in Liberal Studies and an Associate in Arts in Liberal Studies.
+A minor in Community Studies is also offered.
 In addition to the courses required for its degrees, the Department also offers additional liberal arts courses used by other departments to meet their general education requirements.